jianhuig/fairmetrics/paper.md

 # Additional Features

-Beyond individual metric computation, FairnessEval includes convenience functions to retrieve multiple fairness metrics (and their confidence intervals) in a single call.
-It also bundles example clinical datasets from the MIMIC-II database—both raw and preprocessed—to facilitate teaching examples and model validation.
+Beyond individual metric computation, the {FairnessEval} package includes convenience functions to retrieve multiple fairness metrics (and their confidence intervals) in a single call.
+It also bundles example datasets based on the the MIMIC-II clinical database [@raffa2016clinical; @raffa2016data; @goldberger2000physiobank] to facilitate simple example usage of the fairness metrics with ML models.

 # Related Work

-A similar package to the {FairnessEval} package is the {fairness} R package [ADD REF].
+A similar package to the {FairnessEval} package is the {fairness} R package [@fairness_package].
 The difference {FairnessEval} and {fairness} is threefold.
 The primary difference between the {FairnessEval} and {fairness} is that {FairnessEval} allow for the calculation of estimated confidence intervals of fairness metrics via bootstrap, which allows for more meaningful inferences about the fairness metrics calculated.
 Additionally, the {fairness} package has fewer dependencies and a lower memory footprint, making the for a more environment agnostic tool which can be used on modest hardware.

 # Licensing and Availability